conveyal/transit-data-dashboard/README.md

 `createDeletedMetroAreas`

 This attempts to recreate deleted Google metro area placeholders based on the Google agencies in the file.
 It is not used very often, because it is very specialized.
 Generally, using database backups and transactions can avoid the need to use this one.

+`calculateFeedStats?storedId=id`

+This calculates statistics for the feed in storage described by ID (note that this is the ID in storage, not the ID of the GtfsFeed in the database; this is so that one can diagnose load crashes.
+It renders the statistics on the feed as JSON; these statistics are what drive the deployment planner (start date, end date, &c.).

+`setGoogleGtfsFromParse?name=...&areaName=...&lat=...&lon=...`

+Attempts to match an agency from the Google Transit text page to a metro area based on its location and name, using Postgres full-text search tools.
+It is used by `loadGoogleTransit.js` and should generally not be used directly.

+`connectFeedsAndAgencies?feed=...&feed=...&agency=...&agency=... . . . `

+This is used by `/admin/mapfeeds.html`, the bulk feed mapper, to connect agencies together.

 Many of these tasks can also be performed in a one-by-one fashion using the admin interface (see the wiki).